ykwei7/Track-O/docs/DeveloperGuide.md

 #### Current implementation
 `FindCommandParser` uses `parserUtil` to get the keywords used in the command.
-The keywords are supplied after the flags when tutors enter the command.
-Supported flags are `n/` `l/` `subject/` and `overdue/`.<br><br>
+The keywords are supplied after the prefix when tutors enter the command.
+Supported prefixes are `n/` `l/` `subject/` and `overdue/`.<br><br>
 `FindCommandParser` then initialises 4 empty string arrays, each represents one of the 4 fields.
 The keywords obtained by `parserUtil` will be added to the respective arrays.
 If the field does not contain any keywords, the array